Gas Foundation Courses (CAT 3)

 gas industry have now permanently changed as of October 1st 2018.
 As such the only option available for new entrants who wish to train and work as gas engineers is via a Managed learning Program or 'MLP'.
 The MLP mirrors the previous standard apprenticeship route and offers a far broader range of learning compared to any 'fast-track' routes that have now been deleted.

 Candidates will be required to source an exisiting qualified gas engineer who can mentor them throughout this process.
 On-site training and experience is key to the learning process, and works in-hand with the training you will recieve from us at our training centre in Scunthorpe.
-Most of the learning you will recieve will be directly from your currently qualifield engineer/mentor, though there are approx 40 tutor-led training days at Flixtac (including any distance learning methods) to cover additional required theory and practical elements.
+Most of the practical learning you will recieve will be directly from your currently qualifield engineer/mentor, though there are many varied tutor-led training days at Flixtac (including any distance learning methods) to cover all required theory and practical elements.

 Candidates will build a portfolio of evidence covering various essentail work modules during their MLP.
 The portfolio needs to detail the work they have carried out on site accompanied by photographic evidence where possible.
 After the portfolio is completed and we are satisfied that no further training from ourselves is required, dates will be arranged for the candidate to attend their gas foundation exams.
 Following on from these are the main ACS assessments.